 The governing body would be required to review the criminal history and determine whether the applicant (i) poses a threat to the physical safety of students or personnel or (ii) has demonstrated that he or she does not have the integrity or honesty to fulfill his or her duties as public school personnel.
 The governing body would be required to make written findings regarding how it used the information from the criminal history check.
-The governing body would be authorized to delegate any duties related to the criminal history checks to the superintendent or equivalent authority.
+Except for the governing body of a charter school, a governing body would be authorized to delegate any duties related to the criminal history checks to the superintendent or equivalent authority.